yanivyacoby/yanivyacoby.github.io/index.md

 I was a final project mentor, as well as a research mentor for students continuing their research after completing "Stochastic Methods for Data Analysis -- Inference and Optimization" ([AM207](https://onefishy.github.io/am207/)) (Fall 2019 - present).

-I was a mentor for the Women in Data Science Cambridge datathon/workshop in 2019 and 2020.
+I am a mentor for the Women in Data Science (WiDS) Cambridge workshop/datathon, 2019-present.

 I previously served as a teaching fellow for a number of courses at Harvard:
 Advanced Machine Learning (CS281) Fall 2018,